mulkieran/justbytes/README.rst

 Numerous computations with bytes are nonsensical.
 For example, 2 raised to a power which is some number of bytes, is a meaningless computation.
 All such operations cause an error to be raised.

+Some computations with precise, finite, values may yield irrational results.
+For example, while 2 is rational, its square root is an irrational number.
+There is no allowed operation on Size objects which can result in an irrational Size value.
+It turns out that all such operations are either nonsensical or would result in a value with an unrepresentable type.

 The result type of operations is a Size, where appropriate, or a subtype of Rational, where a numeric value is appropriate.